• Skip to primary navigation

 7. When you step out of your comfort zone, you make comfortable people…uncomfortable

-When you see someone go for a goal, it challenges you to evaluate what your doing, question why you haven’t gone after your dream, and lean on excuses.
+When you see someone go for a goal, it challenges you to evaluate what you’re doing, question why you haven’t gone after your dream, and lean on excuses.

-I have a friend that has lost a lot of weight.
+I have a friend who has lost a lot of weight.

 What you do with that uncomfortable feeling is what matters.